 Peppers, hot or sweet, can be quite easy to grow, but a little patience is required.
 Most varieties will take at least 85 days from sprouting to harvest.
-For best results, seeds should be started indoors approximately 8-10 weeks before last expected frost date.
+For best results, seeds should be started indoors approximately eight to ten weeks before last expected frost date.
 Temperatures must be at least 70 degrees for good germination rates.

 Where to Plant Pepper Seeds

-Peppers are a hardy, warm season crop that enjoys full sun and loamy, well draining soil with a neutral pH.
-While they are pest tolerant, peppers can be susceptible to mildews so they will prefer a warm and dry climate.
-Keep in mind however, that while pepper plants grow well in warm summer temperatures, many varieties will wait until nights begin to reach cooler temperatures to produce the bulk of their harvest.
+Peppers are a hardy, warm season crop that enjoy full sun and loamy, well draining soil with a neutral pH.
+While they are pest tolerant, peppers can be susceptible to mildews, so they prefer a warm and dry climate.
+Keep in mind that while pepper plants grow well in warm summer temperatures, many varieties will wait until nights begin to reach cooler temperatures to produce the bulk of their harvest.

 How to Plant Pepper Seeds